kaityo256/xbyak_aarch64_handson/README.md

 ### 4. Fizz Buzz Implementation with Xbyak

 Finally, let's try to write FizzBuzz with Xbyak.
-As in the example of instrinsic functions, FizzBuzz is expressed by writing -1 for multiples of 3, -2 for multiples of 5, and -3 for multiples of 15 to an array of integers of type `int32_t`.
+As in the example of intrinsic functions, FizzBuzz is expressed by writing -1 for multiples of 3, -2 for multiples of 5, and -3 for multiples of 15 to an array of integers of type `int32_t`.
 The data are stored in `std::vector` of the type `int32_t`, and the first address is passed as an argument of the function made by Xbyak.

 The algorithm is as follows.